 When unemployment rises quickly—as it did after the 2008 crisis—the Fed often takes measures like rate cuts or, more recently, a method called “quantitative easing” to stimulate the economy and make it easier for companies to hire by lowering their borrowing costs.
 That said, the Fed might also be willing at times to tolerate a little more inflation to fulfill its maximum employment mandate.

-Enhance your strategies with an expanded library of free courses, how-tos, and webcasts.
-Explore what's new.
+Enhance your strategies with an expanded library of courses, how-tos, and webcasts—all free for TD Ameritrade clients.